hll-krts/myth_game/README.md

 * If you were pressing a key while Gura hits you, I suggest you to refresh the page because it detects you're still pressing that key.
 If you press that key again, it should go back to normal.

-* If you press ´start´ button a couple times game gets faster.

 * Bgm won't stop if you pause.

 * Bgm isn't replaying.